Q: Do film applicants have to apply to both the College of Motion Picture Arts and Florida State University?

 Q: What file format should I be submitting my required documents in for the College of Motion Picture Arts supplemental application?

-A: The application will accept Word or PDF documents for the Resume, Personal Journey Statement, Writing Sample, and optional Supplemental Essay for applying to both majors.
-The Creative Submission should be submitted in the form of a URL.
+A: The application will accept Word or PDF documents for the Resume, Statement, Writing Sample, and optional Assistantship Letter (MFA only).
+The Creative Portfolio and Video Pitch (MFA only) should be submitted in the form of a URL.

-Q: How and what can I submit for the Creative Submission?
+Q: How and what can I submit for the Creative Portfolio?

-A: You can submit any of the following or a combination for your Creative Submission:
+A: You can submit any of the following or a combination for your Creative Portfolio:

 - Film, video, animation, documentary, or experimental work of up to ten minutes total running time.
 Submissions can consist of a demo reel, short film, or clips from a longer film.
 Please be clear about your specific contribution to each project.